kobolabs/metadata-style-guide/README.md

 Incorrect: Shubert, David

 ### Notes</br>
 Excel: This is where you can list the names of your eBook's contributors.
-If your title has multiple names for the same contributor type, you can list them within a single cell with each name separated by a comma.
+If the contributors are the same type (i.e. more than one author, or editor, etc), you can put them in the same cell separated by a comma.

 <sub>:back:[Table of Contents](#table-of-contents)</sub>